marcinofulus/iCSEbook1/school/source/abitur/2014/en/urne.rst

      \quad\Rightarrow
      \mathrm{A}: \color{red}{\bullet} \color{red}{\bullet} \circ \circ \circ`

-The first and the fourth sequence provide the same end configuration.
-Therefore, we have three possible end configurations for urn A: :math:`\color{red}{\bullet} \circ
+The first and the fourth sequence provide the same final content of urn
+A. Therefore, the three possible final contents of urn A are: :math:`\color{red}{\bullet} \circ
 \circ \circ \circ`, :math:`\color{red}{\bullet} \color{red}{\bullet} \circ \circ \circ` and :math:`\color{red}{\bullet} \color{red}{\bullet} \color{red}{\bullet} \circ \circ`.

 **Solution of part b**

-The probability of an end configuration with three white balls in urn A is given by the sum of the probabilities of the first and the fourth sequence from part a).
+The probability for urn A to finally contain three white balls is given by the sum of the probabilities of the first and the fourth sequence from part a.

-  1. The probability of drawing a red ball in the first step equals to :math:`\frac{2}{5}`, because of the fact that two of the five balls in urn A are red.
+  1. The probability of drawing a red ball in the first step equals :math:`\frac{2}{5}`, because two of the five balls in urn A are red.
 Urn B then contains four red balls and two white balls.
-Therefore, the probability of drawing one of the four red balls in the second step equals to :math:`\frac{4}{6}=\frac{2}{3}`.
-The probability of this sequence can be calculated as :math:`\frac{2}{5}\cdot\frac{2}{3}=\frac{4}{15}`.
+Therefore, the probability of drawing one of the four red balls in the second step equals :math:`\frac{4}{6}=\frac{2}{3}`.
+The probability for this sequence is thus obtained as :math:`\frac{2}{5}\cdot\frac{2}{3}=\frac{4}{15}`.

-  2. Equivalent, the probability of drawing a white ball in both steps can be calculated as :math:`\frac{3}{5}\cdot\frac{1}{2}=\frac{3}{10}`.
+  2. Along the same lines, the probability of drawing a white ball in both steps can be calculated as :math:`\frac{3}{5}\cdot\frac{1}{2}=\frac{3}{10}`.

-The probability of the event E is the sum of the probabilities of these two sequences:
+The probability for event E is the sum of the probabilities for these two sequences:

 .. math::

   p(\mathrm{E}) = \frac{4}{15}+\frac{3}{10}=\frac{17}{30}\approx0.5667

-The probability of the complementary event :math:`\bar{E}`
+The probability for the complementary event :math:`\bar{E}`

 .. math::